Group Manager

 Features

-Export current group members to CSV file
+Export group memberhip lists to CSV file

 Click here for Group Policy ADM file that allows control of all programs options via Group Policy and a guide that explains how to use it.